Pre-health professions advising

-Future allied health care professionals and aspiring medical doctors seeking practical experiences will find an enriching environment in Messiah College’s pre-health professions program.
+Future allied health care professionals and aspiring medical doctors seeking practical experiences will find an enriching environment in Messiah University’s pre-health professions advising program.
 With an academically challenging curriculum combined with hands-on medical experiences and research opportunities, you’ll be well prepared to go on to medical school and/or enter a medical or allied health care profession.

 You’ll flourish under the guidance of both an academic major advisor and also a pre-health professions advisor.
-You may choose to pursue a science-related major, but with careful planning and the dual advising you’ll receive at Messiah College, you have the option to major in many other disciplines that may interest you.
-Messiah College has an excellent record of preparing students for successful acceptance into medical or allied health care schools, as well as for lives of service and leadership in the health professions.
+You may choose to pursue a science-related major, but with careful planning and the dual advising you’ll receive at Messiah University, you have the option to major in many other disciplines that may interest you.
+Messiah has an excellent record of preparing students for successful acceptance into medical or allied health care schools, as well as for lives of service and leadership in the health professions.

-Messiah College offers programs in:
+Messiah University offers programs in:

 - Participate in directed health-related research, both credit-bearing and/or paid in a variety of settings locally, nationally and around the world.